 But, all is not lost as the solution to this is one that has existed for thousands of years.
 A method that not only keeps your food healthy but also enhances flavor to make your food extra yummy and delightful.
 A method involving fire, caveman-like style… Kidding!
 A method involving the amazing Wood-Fired Oven, of course!

-Contrary to what most people think, using a wood-fired oven isn’t intimidating and complicated, but actually very simple.
+Contrary to what most people think, the cooking process in a pizza oven isn’t intimidating and complicated, but actually very simple.
+Once you get past the learning curve of achieving the desired temperature, you will find many great recipes to experiment with while outdoor cooking.
 This unique and versatile oven can handle many kinds of food, from simple snacks to delectable meals that will make your mouth water while keeping you healthy!

 Pizza Oven Temperatures

-Aside from being able to cook food faster due to a higher amount of heat, the wood-fired oven also gives off even heat distribution radiating out from the firewood and across the dome, enhancing food flavor and giving it that smoky, savory taste, of which you won’t be able to get enough.
+Aside from being able to cook food faster due to a higher amount of heat, the wood-fired oven also gives off even heat distribution radiating out from the firewood and across the dome.
+Using premium cooking wood from specialists like Cutting Edge Firewood enhances food flavor and gives it that smoky, savory taste, of which you won’t be able to get enough.